-This is a self-guided course with weekly modules that include weekly lectures, video resources, and readings posted on the Canvas site.
+This is a self-guided course with weekly modules that include weekly lectures, video resources, and readings as posted on the Canvas site.
 Students will work through the material and complete weekly assignments.
+Discussion posts and responses for Summer 2022 are requested to be completed per timeline shown on page 5 of this document.